skinny-framework/skinny-framework.github.io/source/documentation/orm.html.md

 }
 ```

-And then your ORM models can retrieve current DB session as thread-local value per request, so you don't need to pass `DBSession` value as an implicit parameter in each method.
+And then your ORM models can retrieve the current DB session as a thread-local value per request, so you don't need to pass `DBSession` value as an implicit parameter in each method.

 ```java
 def findAllByGroupId(groupId: Long): List[Member] = findAllBy(sqls.eq(m.groupId, groupId)
 ```

-On the other hand, if you work with multiple threads for single HTTP request, you should be aware that the thread-local db session won't be shared.
+On the other hand, if you work with multiple threads for single HTTP request, you should be aware that the thread-local DB session won't be shared.

 <hr/>
 ### Using Non-Numerical or Typed Primary Key
 <hr/>

-SkinnyMapper expects Long (bigint) value named `id` for primary key column.
+SkinnyMapper expects a Long (bigint) value named `id` for primary key column.

-If your application uses non-numerical primary key for some reasons, use `****WithId` traits instead.
+If your application uses a non-numerical primary key for some reason, use `****WithId` traits instead.
 In this case, you must implement `idToRawValue` and `rawValueToId` methods.

-If you need `MemberId` class for primary key, it's also easy to implement.
+If you need to use a complex object (e.g. `MemberId` class) as a primary key, it's also easy to implement.

 ```java
 case class MemberId(value: Long)